openquantumhardware/qick/quick_start/README.md

 ### Running a QICK program in loopback mode

-* Navigate to the `quick-start-demo` subfolder within the `qick` directory:
+* Navigate to the `pynq_demos` subfolder within the `qick` directory:

 <p align="center">
  <img src="quick-start-guide-pics/jupyternotebook2.PNG" alt="Jupyter notebook demo folder">
 </p>

-* Open `qsystem2-demonstrator.ipynb` and run the Jupyter notebook cells in order.
-You should see very similar output to that posted here: https://github.com/openquantumhardware/qick/blob/main/quick-start/quick-start-demo/qsystem2-demonstrator.ipynb.
-You are seeing Gaussian pulses being sent out of the RFSOC RF DACs and looping back to the RFSOC RF ADCs!
+* Open `00_Send_receive_pulse.ipynb` and run the Jupyter notebook cells in order.
+You should see very similar output to that posted here: https://github.com/openquantumhardware/qick/blob/main/pynq_demos/00_Send_receive_pulse.ipynb.
+You are seeing pulses being sent out of the RFSOC RF DACs and looping back to the RFSOC RF ADCs!
 In future tutorials you will learn the meaning of all the variables and parameters defined within the Jupyter notebook cells.
 * You can also take the opportunity to check that you have flashed the correct PYNQ version (2.6.0):

 <p align="center">